A Perfect Match in a Perfect Tournament

 This was just about a flawless game, in which our ball handling and support work were firing on all cylinders.
 Our display was so impressive that Auckland selector Morris Trapp remarked that our ball skills, and the way we were creating the gaps, were the best he'd ever seen, on any team, anywhere.
 Great praise indeed.

-The first try was scored by Jim Wilkinson after good support from a tackle situation, and was followed by a Mike Siano try after good ball handling led to a gap which he breached.
+The first try was scored by Jim Wilkinson after good support from a tackle situation and was followed by a Mike Siano try after good ball handling led to a gap he breached.
 Chris Petrakes, proving the doctor wrong, followed with a hat trick of tries, and Barry Tofaeono added the sixth with a great individual move.

 The "all conversions must be drop kicks" hurt us in this game; with Chris O'Brien out, we went to Barry, who made only one kick of six.